 Each student must secure the cooperation of a faculty member of the Steve Hicks School of Social Work or other department who is willing to be the instructor for the course.
 The student, in collaboration with the faculty member, must submit an outline for the Conference Course that contains specific information about course content and objectives.
-Students should obtain a copy of the "Guidelines for SW 395K - Conference Courses" and a Conference Course form from the MSSW Academic Advisor or online at www.utexas.edu/ssw/apss/forms.
+Students should obtain a copy of the "Guidelines for SW 395K - Conference Courses" and a Conference Course form from the MSSW Academic Advisor or online at https://socialwork.utexas.edu/student-resources/mssw/.
 Students may not register for Conference Courses without the completed conference course outline, including the faculty member's signature.
-The completed outline should be returned to the MSSW Program Academic Advisor, prior to your assigned ROSE access period during registration or adds and drops.
+The completed outline should be returned to the MSSW Program Academic Advisor, prior to your assigned Texas One Stop access period during registration or adds and drops.
 A copy of the outline will be placed in the student's file.
 Please consult your Academic Advisor for additional information.